 Deciding whether to buy a portable Internet device may simply come down to whether you want to carry around another device.
 If you're carrying a BlackBerry or iPhone, and a laptop, that may be enough.
 But if portable Internet devices can provide the same functions as these other devices at a reasonable cost and with adequate power, maybe portable Web devices will become replacements, not extra baggage.

-For lots more information about portable Internet devices and related topics, check out the links on the next page.
+For lots more information about portable Internet devices and related topics, check out the links below.